JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 # Connection Diagram
 Assemble your parts according to the diagram.

-**_Attention:_** Before connectiong the 5 wires comming from your air conditoner to your assembly, always check the wiring via a multimeter to ensure it's correct.
+**_Attention:_** Before connectiong the 5 wires coming from your air conditoner to your assembly, always check the wiring via a multimeter to ensure it's correct.
 Especially check for 12V, 5V and GND!
 ![Connection Diagram](https://github.com/JMan7777/Mitsubishi-Aircon-SmartThings/blob/master/Connection_Diagramm.jpg)

 # Comments